Logo

 Pierre Trudeau was backed by the NDP, Ontario Premier Bill Davis, and New Brunswick Premier Richard Hatfield and was opposed by the remaining premiers and PC leader Joe Clark.

-At the meeting, Pierre Trudeau reached an agreement with nine of the premiers on patriating the constitution and implementing the Canadian Charter of Rights and Freedoms, with the caveat that Parliament and the provincial legislatures would have the ability to use a notwithstanding clause to protect some laws from judicial oversight.
+At this meeting, Pierre Trudeau reached an agreement with nine of the premiers on patriating the constitution and implementing the Canadian Charter of Rights and Freedoms, with the caveat that Parliament and the provincial legislatures would have the ability to use a notwithstanding clause to protect some laws from judicial oversight.

-The notable exception was Levesque, who, Pierre Trudeau believed, would never have signed an agreement.
+The notable exception was Levesque who, Pierre Trudeau believed, would never have signed an agreement.

 On February 29,1984, a day after what he described as a walk through the snowy streets of Ottawa, Pierre Trudeau announced he would not lead the Liberals into the next election.